PTDE: Personalized Training with Distilled Execution for Multi-Agent Reinforcement Learning: Experiments

-Performance Retention Ratio (PRR) in Table \ref{starcraft 2 winning rate} represents the ratio of the winning rates of QMIX\_ASGKD to the winning rates of QMIX\_SGI, which is the ratio of the winning rates before and after knowledge distillation.
-From the perspective of PRR, after agent-specific global knowledge distillation, the performance of the PTDE paradigm can still maintain a certain level.
-In four of the six simulation maps, the PRRs are between 85\% and 90\%, which indicates that the student network can well restore agent-specific global knowledge and keeps the performance from dropping too much (This answers RQ.3).
-Due to the high PRRs, even after switching to decentralized execution, QMIX\_ASGKD still has huge advantages compared to other decentralized execution baselines.
-Especially, in 3s5z\_vs\_3s7z map, all baselines have very low winning rates in 10M training steps, but QMIX\_ASGKD can still achieve a winning rate of 63.1\%.
-In extremely hard scenarios like 3s5z\_vs\_3s7z, we can train a workable strategy with the help of agent-specific global information, and further realize decentralized execution by agent-specific global knowledge distillation, which is one of the most important meanings of PTDE paradigm.
-The learning curves of the above experiments can be seen in Figure \ref{sc2 curve} in appendix.
+The Performance Retention Ratio (PRR) in Table \ref{starcraft 2 winning rate} signifies the ratio of the winning rates of QMIX\_KD to those of QMIX\_GIP, reflecting the performance before and after knowledge distillation.
+The PRRs range between 85\% and 90\% in four out of six simulation maps, indicating that the PTDE paradigm can maintain performance reasonably well after knowledge distillation (\textbf{RQ.3}).
+Notably, even in challenging scenarios like \emph{3s5z\_vs\_3s7z}, where all baselines have low winning rates, QMIX\_KD achieves a winning rate of 63.1\%, showcasing the substantial advantages of PTDE in such extreme conditions.
+Overall, the PTDE paradigm's ability to train a viable strategy with the assistance of agent-personalized global information and subsequently achieve decentralized execution through knowledge distillation is highlighted.
+The training curves (Figure \ref{sc2 curve} in Appendix C) and strategy visualizations (Appendix A) also illustrate the performance improvement of QMIX\_KD over QMIX.